FabioORamos/pingnoran/Demos/Wordpress-evolution/STAGE4 - Add EFS and Update the LT.md

 sudo yum -y install amazon-efs-utils
 ```

-next you need to migrate the existing media content from wp-content into EFS, and this is a multi step process.
+Next you need to migrate the existing media content from wp-content into EFS, and this is a multi step process.

 First, copy the content to a temporary location and make a new empty folder.